Older families should make these moves throughout the year to keep their bill low at tax time. Here are the areas where you should look for savings:

 Give yourself a raise.

 If you got a big tax refund this year, it meant that you're having too much tax taken out of your paycheck every payday.
-So far this year, the average refund is nearly $2,800.
 Filing a new W-4 form with your employer (talk to your payroll office) will insure that you get more of your money when you earn it.
 If you're just average, you deserve about $225 a month extra.
 Try our easy withholding calculator now to see if you deserve more allowances.

 Go for a health tax break.

 Be aggressive if your employer offers a medical reimbursement account — sometimes called a flex plan.
 These plans let you divert part of your salary to an account which you can then tap to pay medical bills.
 The advantage?
 You avoid both income and Social Security tax on the money, and that can save you 20% to 35% or more compared with spending after-tax money.
-Use our handy calculator to figure out how much you can save.
+The maximum you can contribute to a health care flex plan is $2,500.

 Don't be afraid of home-office rules.

 If you use part of your home regularly and exclusively for your business, you can qualify to deduct as home-office expenses some costs that are otherwise considered personal expenses, including part of your utility bills, insurance premiums and home maintenance costs.
 Some home-business operators steer away from these breaks for fear of an audit.
-But a new IRS rule that takes effect this year will make it easier to claim this tax break.
+But a new IRS rule makes it easier to claim this tax break.
 Instead of calculating individual expenses, you can claim a standard deduction of $5 for every square foot of office space, up to 300 square feet.

 Time receipt of self-employment income.